 - Labels: Almost everyone struggles with organization.
 From those old boxes in the attic to the bins in your craft room, it can be hard to keep track of all your things.
 Adhesive label tape (or even color coding stickers, if you've got too many of them lying around) can turn that cluttered mess into a clearly labeled organizational haven.
 Removable colored tape works especially well for this purpose, as it allows you to reuse the container if its role changes.

 - Floor protection: Furniture is heavy and can do a number on your expensive hardwood floors.
-If you're in the middle of a move, or simply want to preserve your floor while you shop for a new carpet, duct tape can be used as a protective barrier.
+If you're in the middle of a move, or simply want to preserve your floor while you shop for a new carpet, our Premium Repair Tape can be used as a protective barrier.
 Wrap the tape around furniture legs and feet and your floor will remain scratch-free.

 As one of the most beneficial household tools in the world, tape can work wonders when it comes to that Honey-Do list.
 Hopefully, you'll be able to decrease that adhesive stockpile to a manageable size while completing some easy -- yet overdue -- tasks.